shaktee/aeadpy/README.md

-# aesgcmpy
+# aeadpy
-AES-GCM Testcases with a python wrapper
+AEAD (AES-GCM, Chacha20-Poly1305) Testcases with a python wrapper

 Description
 ===========
-This is a simple python based validation bench of openssl's AES-GCM implementation.
+This is a simple python based validation bench of openssl's AEAD implementation.

 ## Prerequisites